What size canvas should I get?

 Deciding what to put on your walls after your photo session may seem like a daunting task.
 Many clients are stuck on deciding the best size for their wall art, or prints.
 And many are under the assumption that an 8×10 print is “big enough”.
 It may be big enough, for a mantel or a desktop frame, or as part of a larger collage or wall display, but on its own, it will look like a postage stamp on your wall.
-The tips below apply not only to canvas, but to any wall art I provide to my clients, be it canvas, metal, acrylic or fine art prints.
+The tips below apply not only to canvas, but to any wall art, be it canvas, metal, acrylic or fine art prints.

 Canvas Wall Art Size Guide

-This really all depends on how you’re displaying your images.
+What size canvas or wall art you get, really depends on how you’re displaying your images.
 Are they going over a mantel?
 Behind a couch?
 In a long hallway?
 Over a sideboard or an entryway table?
 Based on the answers to the above, you will want to choose prints in the appropriate scale to their display “space.”

 Take a look at the print size guide below.
 If you were choosing a portrait to display on this wall, an 8×10 would look silly.
 For this large empty space, and a single portrait, a 30×40 would fill the area beautifully.

 However, if you were doing a set of three prints, you could do one central 20×30, flanked by a vertical 20×16 on either side.
-This is a very popular choice for my clients who opt for multiples.
+This is a very popular choice for clients who opt for multiples.
 The below image shows this exact configuration of a recent client order.
-This seems to be a popular choice for newborn sessions!
+It is a popular choice for newborn sessions!

 The most popular canvas size for my clients are 20×30 prints.
 This is a standard size- which means that these fit just about ANYWHERE.
 If you are pairing multiples, you can do a 16×24 as well in a trio, or flanking a 24×36 print as a collection like in the above and below trio sets.